williamlevine/project-one/README.md

 - How is each lifestyle choice above correlated with diabetes outcome?

 <h3>Data Exploration and Cleaning</h3>
-The dataset used for this project was found on Kaggle, where it existed as a cleaned and trimmed version of the larger Behavioral Risk Factor Surveillance System (BRFSS), a survery conducted annually in the United States by the CDC.
+The dataset used for this project was found on Kaggle, where it existed as a cleaned and trimmed version of the larger Behavioral Risk Factor Surveillance System (BRFSS), a survey conducted annually in the United States by the CDC.
 The original survey has responses from over 400,000 participants.
 The cleaned version we used has responses from over 250,000 people and is trimmed to only include selected demographic, lifestyle, and diabetes information.
 These results are from the year 2015.
 <br/><br/>
-As the dataset was already quite clean, most of our data cleaning involved ensuring the absence of null values, as well as reorganizing the data into usable dataframes using groupby and related mathematical functions to calculate the counts and proportions of participants in each demographic or lifestyle group with a given outcome.
+As the dataset was already quite clean, most of our data cleaning involved ensuring the absence of null values, as well as reorganizing the data into usable data frames using groupby and related mathematical functions to calculate the counts and proportions of participants in each demographic or lifestyle group with a given outcome.

 <h3>Results</h3>